md-ajij/NEXT.js-with-Typescript/README.md

 ```
 ## or
 ```
-yearn dev
+yarn dev
 ```

-# 2. Type of parameters of a Arrow function(void) that return nothing
+# 2. Type of parameters of an Arrow function(void) that return nothing
 ```
 const myFunc=(a:number,b:number):void=>{
    consol.log(a+b);